-Please note this information is not applicable to the Mews, Slade Park, Dorset House, Beech House, Sinnet Court, Canterbury House or the Windmill Road halls.
-If you are in one of these halls of residence, please contact the hall office directly with any queries.
+Please note this information is not applicable to Parade Green, Dorset House, Beech House, Slade Park, Sinnet Court, Canterbury House or the Windmill Road halls (Edna Rose and Champneys Court).
+If you are in one of these halls of residence, please contact the hall office directly with any queries

 All of our halls have on-site laundry facilities.
 They will also have shared kitchens for self-catering where you can cook and eat your own meals.
 You can find more information on the facilities at each hall on our hall pages.

 When you apply for your accommodation you will have the option to select whether you would prefer female-only, male-only or a mixed flat.
 If you ask to live in a single-sex or mixed flat, we will do our best to arrange it.
 Please contact us if you require any further information

 There are a number of useful resources and teams who are here to support you while living at university.
 Find out more about getting advice when living in halls.